RustamKuramshin/leetcode-utils/README.md

 ## Features
 * Built-in class of a singly linked list ListNode, supplemented with useful functions such as: printing a list.
 * Built-in class of a doubly linked list Node, supplemented with useful functions such as: printing a list.
-* Built-in binary search class TreeNode, supplemented with useful functions such as: initialization of a binary tree from a string representation of an integer level-order array, conversion of a binary tree into an array and vice versa.
+* Built-in binary search class TreeNode, supplemented with useful functions such as: **initialization of a binary tree from a string representation of an integer level-order array**, conversion of a binary tree into an array and vice versa.
+* **A player of test cases for tasks with an integer cache.**

 All classes of leetcode's data structure (Node, ListNode and TreeNode) can be used in your code if you write a solution to the problem in your IDE.